MicrosoftDocs/SupportArticles-docs/includes/mfcmapi-important-alert.md

 > [!IMPORTANT]
-> Although the MFCMAPI editor is supported, you should use caution when you use this tool to change mailboxes.
-Using the MFCMAPI editor incorrectly can cause permanent damage to a mailbox.
+> Although the MFCMAPI editor is supported, be careful when you use it to change mailbox settings.
+Using the MFCMAPI editor incorrectly can permanently damage a mailbox.